timdgn/Youtube_downloader_AWS_Lambda/README.md

 - `/start` - Start the bot
 - `/list` - List all the videos/audios stored in the S3 bucket
 - `/delete filename.zip` - Delete a specific video/audio from the S3 bucket
+- `/history` - Show the messages history (hidden by default in the Telegram user interface)
 - `/help` - Display help with all available commands

 To download a video/audio, simply send: